Pinnacle Financial Partners (NASDAQ:PNFP) Posts Quarterly Earnings Results, Beats Estimates By $0.01 EPS

 Wall Street Analysts Forecast Growth

-A number of analysts have recently weighed in on the company.
-Stephens reaffirmed an “overweight” rating and set a $108.00 price objective on shares of Pinnacle Financial Partners in a research report on Wednesday.
-JPMorgan Chase & Co. boosted their price objective on Pinnacle Financial Partners from $82.00 to $87.00 and gave the stock an “overweight” rating in a research report on Thursday, October 5th.
-Citigroup initiated coverage on shares of Pinnacle Financial Partners in a research note on Friday, December 1st.
-They issued a “buy” rating and a $86.00 price target for the company.
-Jefferies Financial Group upgraded shares of Pinnacle Financial Partners from an “underperform” rating to a “hold” rating and set a $71.00 price objective on the stock in a report on Tuesday, October 10th.
-Finally, StockNews.com began coverage on shares of Pinnacle Financial Partners in a research note on Thursday, October 5th.
-They set a “sell” rating for the company.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, Pinnacle Financial Partners currently has an average rating of “Moderate Buy” and an average price target of $87.50.
+Several research firms have recently weighed in on PNFP.
+Stephens reissued an “overweight” rating and issued a $108.00 target price on shares of Pinnacle Financial Partners in a research report on Wednesday.
+Truist Financial dropped their target price on shares of Pinnacle Financial Partners from $100.00 to $93.00 and set a “buy” rating on the stock in a research report on Thursday.
+JPMorgan Chase & Co. raised their price target on shares of Pinnacle Financial Partners from $82.00 to $87.00 and gave the stock an “overweight” rating in a report on Thursday, October 5th.
+UBS Group decreased their price target on shares of Pinnacle Financial Partners from $91.00 to $90.00 and set a “neutral” rating for the company in a report on Thursday.
+Finally, Jefferies Financial Group upgraded shares of Pinnacle Financial Partners from an “underperform” rating to a “hold” rating and set a $71.00 price target for the company in a report on Tuesday, October 10th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and six have given a buy rating to the company.
+According to MarketBeat, Pinnacle Financial Partners presently has an average rating of “Moderate Buy” and a consensus price target of $87.50.

 Pinnacle Financial Partners, Inc, together with its subsidiaries, operates as the bank holding company for Pinnacle Bank that provides various banking products and services to individuals, businesses, and professional entities in the United States.
 The company accepts various deposits, including savings, noninterest-bearing and interest-bearing checking, money market, and certificate of deposit accounts.